Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're pricing assisted living in California for a parent, the first surprise is that the state doesn't license anything by that name.

-In Alabama, home health is skilled care the state oversees and Medicare can cover, while non-medical home care isn't separately licensed by the state at all.
+In Alabama, home health is skilled care Medicare can cover, while non-medical home care is everyday help Medicare does not pay for when that is the only care a person needs.

 If you're arranging dementia care for a parent in Alabama, the license to look for is the Specialty Care Assisted Living Facility, or SCALF.

-If you're arranging dementia care in Connecticut, the state gives you a written document that pries a facility's dementia care open before you sign anything.
+If you're looking at memory care in Connecticut for a parent with dementia, the state gives you a written document that pries a facility's dementia care open before you sign anything.

 If you're weighing assisted living vs. a nursing home in Delaware for a parent, the choice really turns on two things: the level of care they need, and who's going to pay for it.

-The cost of senior care in Delaware runs high in every setting.
+The cost of senior care in Delaware runs above the national line in every setting, and nursing-home care is among the most expensive in the country.

 "Home care" and "home health" sound interchangeable, but in Delaware they're two different services, and the difference decides who pays.

-Hawaii is the most expensive state in the country for senior care.
+Hawaii is the most expensive state in the country for senior care, and in the most recent survey its costs rose faster than anywhere else.

-A semi-private nursing-home room in Hawaii runs about $181,040 a year, the highest figure in the country and well beyond what most families can pay out of pocket for long.
+A private nursing-home room in Hawaii runs about $196,735 a year, among the highest figures in the country and well beyond what most families can pay out of pocket for long.

-Senior care in Idaho runs from about $4,600 a month for assisted living up to roughly $128,480 a year for a private nursing-home room.
+Senior care in Idaho runs from about $5,175 a month for assisted living up to roughly $146,000 a year for a private nursing-home room, per the CareScout 2025 Cost of Care Survey.

-"Home care" and "home health" sound like the same service, but in Indiana the license type draws the line, right down to what an agency is allowed to call itself.
+"Home care" and "home health" sound like the same service, but in Indiana they are different things with different payers.

 If you're touring memory care in Indiana, the state gives you a document that pries a facility's dementia care open before you ever sign anything.

-Assisted living in Kentucky runs about $4,900 a month, below the national median, and the state certifies these communities for a social model of care, not a medical one.
+Assisted living in Kentucky runs about $5,290 to $5,530 a month, below the national median, and as of 2023 the state licenses these communities as health facilities under one of three license types.

-A semi-private nursing-home room in Kentucky runs about $104,755 a year, more than most families can pay out of pocket for long, even though it sits below the national median.
+A semi-private nursing-home room in Kentucky runs about $116,618 a year, more than most families can pay out of pocket for long, and it runs above the national median.

 If you're trying to find the right memory care in Louisiana for a parent slipping deeper into dementia, the state hands you one concrete tool to lean on.

-A semi-private nursing-home room in Louisiana runs about $89,790 a year, below the national median but still far more than most families can pay out of pocket for long.
+A semi-private nursing-home room in Louisiana runs about $91,250 a year at 365 days of care, below the national median but still far more than most families can pay out of pocket for long.

 If you're touring memory care in Missouri, the state gives you a document that pries a facility's dementia care open before you sign anything.